edwardsmarkf/fastfeathers/README.md

 A collection of bash-shell scripts to run various feathers examples very quickly

-Note:  Please do not simply run these without going through the excellent feathers tutorial here:  https://docs.feathersjs.com/guides/readme.html
+Note:  Please do not simply run these scripts without going through the excellent feathers tutorial here:  https://docs.feathersjs.com/guides/readme.html

 All the Feathers examples all use tcl-expect to answer the CLI questions.

-##List Of Examples:
+## List Of Examples:

 feathers-initial-setup.bsh - this will install the feathers enviroment.  required for every feathers example.